 On the Day

-Educators work collaboratively in small professional learning teams within the one learning space, with Tim facilitating a whole-school approach to professional learning.
-The PL can also be delivered to just leaders of PLT’s and mathematics/numeracy team members.
+Educators work collaboratively in small professional learning teams within the one learning space, with Tim facilitating a whole-school approach model of professional learning.
+The PL can also be delivered to just leaders of PLT’s and Mathematics/Numeracy team members.

-Completing Planning and Programming Rich, Challenging Mathematical Tasks will contribute 5 hours of NESA Registered PD addressing 2.5.2, 6.2.2, 6.3.2 and 6.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Mathematical Task Analysis, Assessment and Consistent Teacher Judgement will contribute 5 hours of NESA Registered PD addressing 2.5.2, 6.2.2, 6.3.2 and 6.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.